Arie2021jw/Database-AdventureWorks2022-for-SSMS-SQL-Server-Management-Studio-/README.md

-My SQL Server portfolio uses the database "AdventureWorks2022".
+I used Microsoft's "AdventureWorks2022" database for my SQL Server portfolio.

-This repository contains the step-by-step instructions to restore the database AdventureWorks2022, which are also available on Microsoft's website.
+This repository contains the step-by-step instructions to:
+1) Download Microsoft's "AdventureWorks sample databases",
+2) Upload Microsoft's "AdventureWorks2022" database via the restoring process available directly on Microsoft's website.